retaildevcrews/hackathon_atx_2025/apps/webapp/README.md

 - `/rubrics/:id` — Rubric detail view showing all criteria
 - `/rubrics/:id/edit` — Edit rubric form

+### Utility / Testing

+- `/upload-test` — Standalone Generic Upload Function tester (manual file uploads to the backend function).
+Provide the function base URL via `VITE_UPLOAD_ENDPOINT` or fill the form field directly.
+If the function runs with `DISABLE_INTERNAL_UPLOAD_AUTH=true`, you can omit the shared secret.

 ## Project Structure

 - `src/components/` — UI components for criteria and rubrics